Frequently Asked Questions

 Click below to learn about the increase in women being incarcerated:

-Rates of Recidivism
+Rates and Cost of Recidivism

 Nationally, 97% of the offenders in jail today will be released and then return to the communities from which they came.
 Statistics show that 30% of adult offenders released from state prisons are re-arrested within the first six months of their release.
 Even worse, within three years of their release from prison this increases to 67%, or two out of three, ex-offenders returning to prison."
 Project Hope Re-entry Initiative